By Sungard AS

 - Draw up an Information Security Policy and ensure it is rigorously adhered to

-- Create an education programme for users explaining the risks posed by inadequate defences, the threats faced by organisations and their responsibility to prevent breaches
+- Create an education program for users explaining the risks posed by inadequate defenses, the threats faced by organisations and their responsibility to prevent breaches

-If this sounds like a daunting To Do list, remember Sungard Availability Services’ cybersecurity and resilience experts can help.
+If this sounds like a daunting list, remember our cybersecurity and resilience experts can help.
+Learn more about Information Security Management IT Consulting from Sungard Availability Services.